makarasty/R6Fix/README.md

 If you encounter the same problem on a processor with more than 4 cores, create [Issues](https://github.com/makarasty/R6Fix/issues), writing there the model of your processor...

-example of this error: [Video](https://www.youtube.com/watch?v=HaNKO92eTQ0) - Video taken from the channel https://www.youtube.com/@vista7235
+Example of this error: [Video](https://www.youtube.com/watch?v=HaNKO92eTQ0) - Video taken from the channel https://www.youtube.com/@vista7235